JoshCheek/ruby_slippers_for_the_cobblers_children/Readme.md

     * WebGl
   * Ability to see what they're interested in without getting spammed (e.g. "show me only code executing in my file")
   * Talk to someone w/ UX experience, find an intuitive but comprehensive interface to navigate
+* General
+  * Ability to display in the code editor what the browser is currently interpreting (e.g. highlighting current expression)
+  * integrate with moi (prob rename that, since everyone gets it suggested to them, apparently)
+  * Can we save a user's file? e.g. so they can share with a friend, or submit a bug report?
   * Any way to integrate with something insane like Rails?
-* Build some content that uses it to illustrate the lesson (e.g. in Moi)
+  * Write content that uses it to illustrate the lesson (e.g. in Moi)

 List of notes / links that might be helpful